RedTeamCUA: Realistic Adversarial Testing of Computer-Use Agents in Hybrid Web-OS Environments: Comparison of CUA Evaluation Frameworks

 \section{Comparison of CUA Evaluation Frameworks}

-To address the potential risks associated with agents, a number of potential frameworks could be applied to allow for comprehensive adversarial testing.
+To address the potential risks associated with agents, a number of frameworks have been proposed towards comprehensive adversarial testing.
 In Table~\ref{tab:comparison}, we establish the effective design of a comprehensive, realistic, and controlled adversarial testing framework for CUA and contrast our approach with prior work based on the following necessary components:

-\begin{itemize} \item \textit{Adversarial Task Examples:} The framework directly provides a benchmark that features examples used to test CUA security vulnerabilities to adversarial attack from a malicious user. \item \textit{Adversarial Injection Support:} The framework features support for malicious content to be injected directly into the environment, such as into the output of retrieved tools or within the content of an interactive GUI environment, to test indirect and environmental prompt injection strategies. \item \textit{Interactive Interface:} The framework allows an agent to perform tasks completely end-to-end in an interactive web or OS environment designed for computer-use testing. \item \textit{Isolated Web Environment:} The framework features isolation from real-world web environments where adversarial web tests could lead to tangible harmful outcomes on systems or users. \item \textit{Desktop OS Integration:} The framework is integrated directly with a real OS environment, enabling harmful OS-specific outcomes to be directly performed while preventing damage to the host system.. \item \textit{Hybrid Web + OS Interaction:} The framework allows for testing across Web and OS environments simultaneously for exploration of cross-environment adversarial scenarios (e.g., a web injection misleading the agent to perform a harmful OS action; see Figure ~\ref{fig:figure1}). \end{itemize}
+\begin{itemize} \item \textit{Adversarial Task Examples:} The framework directly provides a benchmark that features examples used to test CUA security vulnerabilities to adversarial attacks. \item \textit{Adversarial Injection Support:} The framework features support for malicious content to be injected directly into the environment, such as into the output of retrieved tools or within the content of an interactive GUI environment, to test indirect and environmental prompt injection strategies. \item \textit{Interactive Interface:} The framework allows an agent to perform tasks completely end-to-end in an interactive web or OS environment designed for computer-use testing. \item \textit{Isolated Web Environment:} The framework features isolation from real-world web environments where adversarial web tests could lead to tangible harmful outcomes on systems or users. \item \textit{Desktop OS Integration:} The framework is integrated directly with a realistic OS environment, enabling harmful OS-specific outcomes to be directly performed while preventing damage to the host system.. \item \textit{Hybrid Web + OS Interaction:} The framework allows for testing across Web and OS environments simultaneously for exploration of cross-environment adversarial scenarios (e.g., a web injection misleading the agent to perform a harmful OS action; see Figure~\ref {fig:figure1}). \end{itemize}